 -

-- Director Kim Doil's Interview with China News on Confucianism in a Contemporary Context (March 21, 2025) NEW
+- Director Kim Doil's Interview with China News on Confucianism in a Contemporary Context (March 21, 2025)

 - On March 21, 2025, Kim Doil, Director of the Institute of Confucian Philosophy and Culture, was interviewed by China News (中国新闻网).
 In the interview, Director Kim emphasized the importance of recognizing the influence of Confucian thought in everyday attitudes and moral values.
 He argued that understanding these aspects can serve as a foundation for reinterpreting the core values of Confucianism in a way that aligns with contemporary society, thereby advancing the modernization of Confucianism.
 Furthermore, he noted that while there are clear differences between the Confucian spirit in modern Korea and China, both countries should treat Confucianism—as a shared ideological resource of East Asia—as a subject of joint research.
 He proposed the establishment of a long-term framework for cooperation and support to facilitate such collaborative efforts. https://m.chinanews.com/wap/detail/chs/zw/10386963.shtml